mooahmad/prestaconcept.github.io/presta-cms-theme/index.md

 It can be a good working example for people who wants to build their own theme.

-This bundles provide the following themes :
+This bundles provides the following themes :

 -   Creative
 -   ....